approach0/guide/index.md

 Approach0 is a math-aware similarity search engine, which means you type a query containing one or more "keywords", each keyword can be either normal text or a math expression.
-Then the search engine get you search results from already indexed posts/threads which contains the content you may find relevant to your query.
+Then the search engine gets you search results from already indexed posts/threads which contain the content you may find relevant to your query.

 ### What the search engine actually looks for?
 This search engine only indexes